 - Capitol Cafe is a must-visit place to eat in Kuala Lumpur.
 This place serves yummy Malaysian and Indonesian food such as nasi lemak.
 We loved this place so much that went here two times for meals and an afternoon rest break.
 We tried the nasi lemak which had good flavors and similar to what we had in Bali and the Kampung style goreng ikan fish with rice.
 Each cost around 13 RM ($3.10 USD).
 The teh tarik (iced tea with milk) is very addicting and tastes like Hong Kong milk tea.
 Check out their Facebook page for more information.

 - Tapak Food Truck is Malaysia’s version of the U.S’s food truck craze.
 Opened in 2016 and in four locations in KL, Tapak provides an outdoor eating experience with many food trucks to choose from such as Malaysian and Mexican cuisine.
 We visited the original location in the Jalan Ampang area and couldn’t try everything.
 There were over 30 trucks to visit.
 We enjoyed trying foods such as fried tofu with squid, spicy seafood pasta, and mango milk.
-Check out the website for more information.
+Check out their Facebook page for more information.

 Where to Stay in Kuala Lumpur

 Kuala Lumpur has a wide range of accommodations that you can choose from whether you’re a solo and budget travelers or want more comfort at the luxury hotels.
-Click here to find a place to stay in Kuala Lumpur and make a reservation now.

 We stayed at the Element By Westin hotel.
 It’s one of the best places to stay in KL!
 Normally we book guesthouses when we travel but we had extra Marriott Bonvoy points to use.
 The hotel is located in a business building, yet was great with the clean room and nice staff.
 Ask for a view of the main city area as it’s fantastic to see from your room.
 Plus, this hotel is eco-friendly as they don’t provide plastic water bottles.
 Instead, the room’s mini-bar area has a water filter dispenser which was perfect to refill our reusable bottles.
 The hotel is close to public transportation as the Ampang Park Station (LRT Kelana Jaya Line) is a five-minute walk.
 We would consider coming back here to pay for a room in the future.
 Click to check availability and make a reservation for Element.